PSEO: Frequently Asked Questions (FAQ)

 Post-Secondary Enrollment Options is a state-sponsored program that allows qualified sophomores, juniors and seniors to take college-level courses that apply to both high school graduation requirements and a college degree.
 It is intended to increase the range and depth of academic options for high school students.

-How can PSEO benefit you?
+How can PSEO benefit me?

 College credits taken while in high school may be counted toward high school and college graduation, once these credits are accepted by the post-secondary institution.